wangwentao97/WebDevPeter1/Final Project/Documentation/Documentation.md

 Final Documentation

 For my final projecct, I did a website of my own cooking works.
-It is consisted of a home page, a gallery page, several recipe pages showing some of my recipes, a resourses page, and an about page showing some of my personal information.
+It is consisted of a home page, a gallery page, several recipe pages showing some of my recipes, a resources page, and an about page showing some of my personal information.

 This is my home page
 ![home page](home.png)